Bhojpuri cuisine: Dinner

 Sometimes, roti is broken into a bowl of hot milk (which can be sweetened) and then eaten; this is called doodh-roti.
 Sometimes, litti is grilled over charcoal or is baked in a clay oven and then eaten with chokha or murga (chicken korma).
 Dinner may change at special occasions and can be replaced by meat dishes like korma (meat with gravy), kebab, or kofta (meatballs with spicy gravy) and is served with tandoori roti (harder than the usual pan-baked roti) or naan and salaad (salad).

-Satvik khana
+Satvik bhojan

-There is a tradition of eating satvik khana (sentient food) in the holy city of Banaras.
-It is a lacto-vegetarian diet and excludes the uses of garlic and onion.
+Satvik bhojan, a lacto-vegetarian diet excluding garlic and onion, is traditionally prepared during festivals such as Chhath Puja, Makar Sankranti (Khichadi), Saraswati Puja, Ram Navami, Vishwakarma Puja, Deepawali, and Nag Panchami in Bhojpuriya households.

 Non-vegetarianism

 Since ancient times, peoples of this region have consumed non-vegetarian dishes along with vegetarian diets.
 Non-vegetarian dishes are seen as delicacies and are eaten with great relish.
 It has always been a custom to serve guests a non-vegetarian dish at least once during their stay.

 After the arrival of British, poultry became popular and now has become one of the largest contributor in meat-yielding animals.
 Still, mutton is regarded as the superior meat over poultry and fish.

 Fish have also been popular since ancient times due to a large number of big and small rivers flowing through the region.
 Freshwater fish and small freshwater prawns also form a good proportion in total meat consumption.

 Some non-vegetarian dishes popular in Bhojpuri cuisine include: